improper Madagascar

-Working with Health in Harmony in the summer of 2023, we tested the drinking water sources in a series of rural, under-resourced villages in Southeastern Madagascar.
+improper’s team in Madagascar consists of scientists, storytellers, and field experts.
+In 2023 and 2024, we tested the drinking water sources in a series of these villages.
 Our results indicated alarmingly high levels of bacterial contamination.

 Previous